 - If your provider is not available, who helps with urgent matters like new symptoms?

 - Will you see that same provider for follow-up visits or will you see someone else in the practice, like the nurse practitioner or physician assistant?

-- What are the provider’s feelings about lifestyle choices, like diet and exercise?
+- What is the provider’s approach to lifestyle choices, like nutrition and exercise?

 Find Healthcare Providers

 Now that you’ve reviewed the guide, we encourage you to conduct a search for resources in your area by using the Find Doctors & Resources tool